 Personally, I’m not a fan of debt at all, even mortgages terrify me.
 So the less you need to borrow the better.
 Moving away from where you currently are might be an adjustment for everyone, but you need to consider what the benefits of that might be.

 Other Things To Consider About Buying A Bigger House

 We all want more space, but take it from me, more is more, is more, is more.
 Whilst you might enjoy the extra space and need it, there are things to consider about actually living in a bigger house.

 - Bigger houses need more heating – the cost of heating a bigger house is relative.

 - Bigger houses take more time to clean!
-Trust me, if, like me, you don’t enjoy cleaning, then a bigger house might not be for you.
+Trust me, if you don’t enjoy cleaning like me, then a bigger house might not be for you.
 More house = more space to mess (especially with kids) and more to clean.

 - Council Tax – always check the council tax banding if you’re considering buying a bigger house.